Chir0student/AppAddict-Rasticrac/README.md

 - Check the aasubmit.php files, they aren't good...
 (To be fixed By tjglass)

-- iTunes Locator doesn't work properly (Fixing By tjglass/DblD)

-- Issues with ASLR = biggest problem of all!
+- Issues with ASLR = biggest problem of all! (might be solved with noaslr script from pod2g, need it compiled tho)